 • Ensure appropriate facility for strong access control measures

-• Develop procedures to easily distinguish onsite personnel from visitor, such as ID badges
+• Develop procedures to easily distinguish onsite personnel from visitors, such as ID badges

 • Limit physical access based on job function and ensure that access is immediately revoked upon employment termination, including the return or disablement of keys, access cards, or other mechanisms

-• Physically secure all media and store media backups in an off-site, secure location
+• Physically secure all media and store media backups in an off-site location.

 • Strictly control internal or external media distribution

-• Destroy media no longer needed for business or legal reason
+• Destroy media is no longer needed for business or legal reasons

 • Ensure that devices such as POS devices and others directly interacting with payment cards are protected from tampering and substitution